qinwf/awesome-R/README.md

 * [R Packages](http://r-pkgs.had.co.nz/) - A book (in paper and website formats) on writing R packages.
 * [R in Action](http://www.manning.com/kabacoff2/) - This book aims at all levels of users, with sections for beginning, intermediate and advanced R ranging from "Exploring R data structures" to running regressions and conducting factor analyses.
 * [Use R!](http://www.springer.com/series/6991?detailsPage=titles) - This series of inexpensive and focused books from Springer publish shorter books aimed at practitioners.
 Books can discuss the use of R in a particular subject area, such as Bayesian networks, ggplot2 and Rcpp.
-* [R for SAS and SPSS users](http://r4stats.com/books/free-version/) - An excelllent resource for users already familiar with SAS or SPSS.
+* [R for SAS and SPSS users](http://r4stats.com/books/free-version/) - An excellent resource for users already familiar with SAS or SPSS.
 * [An Introduction to R](https://cran.r-project.org/doc/manuals/R-intro.pdf) - A very good introductory text on R, also covers some advanced topics.
 * [Introduction to Statistical Learning with Application in R](http://www-bcf.usc.edu/~gareth/ISL/) - A simplified and "operational" version of *The Elements of Statistical Learning*.
 Free softcopy provided by its authors.
 * [The R Inferno](http://www.burns-stat.com/pages/Tutor/R_inferno.pdf) - Patrick Burns gives insight into R's ins and outs along with its quirks!